Mississippi Seasonal Fruit & Veg Guide

 July's Peak Season

 By July, Mississippi's produce selection reaches its apex.
 Tomatoes, ripe and red, are abundant and serve as a staple for summer salads and dishes.
 Peaches and nectarines offer sweetness and succulence, making them perfect for both fresh eating and preserves.
 Peppers, both sweet and spicy, can be harvested, adding a kick to any meal.
-The heat-loving okra, squash, and eggplant (how long does eggplant last?)come into full season, while cucumbers find their way into refreshing salads and pickling jars.
+The heat-loving okra, squash, and eggplant (What wine goes well with eggplant?)come into full season, while cucumbers find their way into refreshing salads and pickling jars.

 • Tomatoes: Ripe and plentiful